 Both VPSes and Private clouds lay complete control and management at the hands of their network administrators.
 However, with VPS, some control still lies with the provider; the provider maintains the computing infra as per his own policy.

 A self-owned Private Cloud server is entirely at the administrator’s disposal to manage and to customize.
 Admins not only control the server, but also the principal server-hardware and infrastructure.

 Scaling VPS is almost always followed by a server setup which can be an exhausting task to carry out.
-When it comes to scalability, the cloud servers have a slightly upper edge for the reason that cloud providers handle the entire server setup at their own end.
+When it comes to scalability, the cloud servers have a slightly upper edge for the reason that cloud hosting providers handle the entire server setup at their own end.

 Virtualization means creating a pool of server space by consolidating hardware infrastructure irrespective of where resources lie physically.

 With VPS, one cannot achieve virtualization as each virtual private server points to a unique physical disk address.

 A private cloud pools resources from multiple servers to act like a single virtual storage.
 The virtual space thus created does not correspond to any server in particular, but to the combined pool of servers.

 A VPS is hosted on the provider’s infra, that too on a shared server.
 Private cloud servers require setting up of an entire infrastructure for computation.
 Though, a private cloud can also be procured over a rented space, it would still cost way more than a VPS.